ctrapnell/genome551/index.md

 _Discovery of the first enhancer of a tissue-specific eukaryotic cellular gene._

 1. What is the definition of an enhancer element (i.e., specific criteria)?
 Outline the experiments that Banerji et al. used to fulfill these criteria?
-2. Describe the experiments summarized in Figure 2 and Table 2.
-How does the enhancer element they identified differ from viral enhancers such as that of SV40?
+2. Describe the experiments summarized in Figure two and Table two.
+3. How does the enhancer element they identified differ from viral enhancers such as that of SV40?
-3. What happens to this enhancer during B-cell maturation?
+4. What happens to this enhancer during B-cell maturation?

 ------